Tyrants in Therapy: Television

-Beginning from episode one, the veteran radio personality and DJ Pierre Gonneau, who had acted as a booking agent for the Tyrants in Therapy during their disco years, became the program’s first host.
-Known as ‘Lucky Pierre’, his silver hair and resonant French-accented baritone lent him a distinguished air, and allowed him to act the foil to the younger and more vibrant Tyrants in Therapy.
-However, for health reasons, he was forced to retire from the program in 2005.
+The veteran radio personality and DJ Pierre Gonneau, who had acted as a booking agent for the Tyrants in Therapy during their disco years, became the program’s first host, known as "Lucky Pierre".
+For health reasons, he was forced to retire from the program in 2005.

-On De Liso’s recommendation, Gonneau was replaced by the versatile character actor Time Winters, who premiered in the episode Sleeping Olympics.
-Starring as Dr Theodore von Dongle, he brings an effete brand of Anglophilia to proceedings.
+On De Liso’s recommendation, Gonneau was replaced by the actor Time Winters, who premiered in the episode Sleeping Olympics, starring as Dr Theodore von Dongle.
 His wife, the aforementioned Tracy Winters, is also part of the cast.
-She plays the role of Louise LaFaux, an uppity and libidinous real estate agent, from whom the Tyrants in Therapy buy a $10 million mansion.
+She plays the role of Louise LaFaux, a real estate agent from whom the Tyrants in Therapy buy a $10 million mansion.

-Two other cast members are Jennifer Taub and Jaxon Duff Gwillim, who are married in real life, and who portray the wedded Shelley and Sheldon Schlumpmeister, a couple of nouveaux riche loudmouths.
-(Gwillim also occupies the role of Timothy von Dongle, the substitute host.)
-Czech character actor Oto Brezina has the recurring role of Dr Cabeza, the Tyrants in Therapy’s thick but persistent Buenos Aires-based psychiatrist.
-Finally, there is the versatile John Voldstad, an old friend of AbbeAbbe’s from high school, who has filled a variety of roles in Meet The Tyrants in Therapy.
+Two other cast members are Jennifer Taub and Jaxon Duff Gwillim, who are married in real life, and who portray the wedded Shelley and Sheldon Schlumpmeister, a couple of nouveaux riche.
+Gwillim also occupies the role of Timothy von Dongle, the substitute host.
+Czech character actor Oto Brezina has the recurring role of Dr Cabeza, the Tyrants in Therapy’s Buenos Aires-based psychiatrist.
+John Voldstad, an old friend of AbbeAbbe’s from high school, has filled a variety of roles in Meet The Tyrants in Therapy.

 Since 2006, the Tyrants in Therapy have been posting excerpts from the program (as well as songs and short films) on the video sites YouTube, Veoh, Metacafe, Dailymotion and Funny or Die.